Ginger Rogers

 Rogers's popularity was peaking by the end of the decade.
 She reunited with Astaire in 1949 in the commercially successful The Barkleys of Broadway.
 She starred in the successful comedy Monkey Business (1952) and was critically lauded for her performance in Tight Spot (1955) before entering an unsuccessful period of filmmaking in the mid-1950s, and returned to Broadway in 1965, playing the lead role in Hello, Dolly!
 More Broadway roles followed, along with her stage directorial debut in 1985 of an off-Broadway production of Babes in Arms.
 She continued to act, making television appearances until 1987, and wrote an autobiography Ginger: My Story which was published in 1991.
 In 1992, Rogers was recognized at the Kennedy Center Honors.
 She died of natural causes in 1995, at age 83.

-During her long career, Rogers made 73 films, and she ranks number 14 on the AFI's 100 Years...100 Stars list of female stars of classic American cinema.
+During her long career, Rogers made 73 films.
+In 1999, she ranks number 14 on the AFI's 100 Years...100 Stars list of female stars of classic American cinema.

 Early life

-Virginia Katherine McMath was born on July 16, 1911, in Independence, Missouri, the only child of Lela Emogene Owens, a newspaper reporter, scriptwriter, and movie producer, and William Eddins McMath, an electrical engineer.
+Virginia Katherine McMath was born on July 16, 1911, in Independence, Missouri, the only child of Lela Emogene Owens, a newspaper reporter, and William Eddins McMath, an electrical engineer.
 Her maternal grandparents were Wilma Saphrona (née Ball) and Walter Winfield Owens.
 She was of Scottish, Welsh, and English ancestry.
 Her mother gave birth to Ginger at home, having lost a previous child in a hospital.

+Rogers was raised a Christian Scientist and remained a lifelong adherent.

 Her parents separated shortly after she was born.After unsuccessfully trying to reunite with his family, McMath kidnapped his daughter twice, and her mother divorced him soon thereafter.
 Rogers said that she never saw her natural father again.

-In 1915, Rogers was left with her grandparents, who lived in nearby Kansas City, while her mother made a trip to Hollywood in an effort to get an essay she had written made into a film.
+In 1915, she was left with her grandparents, who lived in nearby Kansas City, while her mother made a trip to Hollywood in an effort to get an essay she had written made into a film.
 Lela succeeded and continued to write scripts for Fox Studios.

 One of Rogers's young cousins had a hard time pronouncing "Virginia", giving her the nickname "Ginger".

 When Rogers was nine years old, her mother married John Logan Rogers.
 Ginger took the surname Rogers, although she was never legally adopted.
 They lived in Fort Worth.
 Her mother became a theater critic for a local newspaper, the Fort Worth Record.
 She attended, but did not graduate from, Fort Worth's Central High School (later renamed R. L. Paschal High School.)

 As a teenager, Rogers thought of becoming a school teacher, but with her mother's interest in Hollywood and the theater, her early exposure to the theater increased.
-Waiting for her mother in the wings of the Majestic Theatre, she began to sing and dance along with the performers on stage.
+Waiting for her mother in the wings of Ft.
+Worth's Majestic Theatre, she began to sing and dance along with the performers on stage.